baileyballangarry/azure-NSGs.and.net.protocols/README.md

 <br />

 <p>
-It is important to remember that ICMP stands for “Internet Control Messaging Protocol” which is the protocol that ping uses.
-When we begin pinging another machine, we will see the ICMP traffic in Wireshark.
+It's crucial to keep in mind that ICMP stands for "Internet Control Messaging Protocol," the protocol used by the "ping" command.
+When we initiate pinging another machine, we will observe the ICMP traffic within Wireshark.
 </p>

 <br />